ibexa/documentation-user/docs/content_management/translate_content.md

 ![Comparison preview](img/comparison_preview.png "Comparison preview")

-If there are any translation of the Content item added in the system, the language filter appears in the top left corner.
+If there are any translations of the Content item added in the system, the language filter appears in the top left corner.
-You can use a filter to focus on specific language.
+You can use a filter to focus on a specific language.
-The system will then show only versions of chosen language in the drop-down lists.
+The system shows only versions of chosen language in the drop-down lists.

 To do it, click on the arrow and choose a language from the drop-down list.